Understanding SR-22 insurance in Missouri

 How much does SR-22 insurance cost in Missouri?

-Filing an SR-22 form is inexpensive, but the fines and higher insurance rates will be pricey.
-On average, SR-22 insurance in Missouri costs $2,319, but rates depend on the driver and the violation.
+While filing an SR-22 form is typically inexpensive, the associated fines and increased insurance rates are costly.
+On average, SR-22 insurance in Missouri is $2,319 but varies significantly based on the driver and infraction.

 Average SR-22 insurance cost in Missouri by violation